ITALY IN 10 DAYS

 *The Vatican Museums including the Sistine Chapel

-*Trattoria il Tettarello (we ate here both nights we loved it so much!)
+*Trattoria il Tettarello (we ate here both nights we loved it so much, best pizza ever!)

 Whether you are blessed with more time in Italy or less, choose an itinerary that suits your needs.
 We definitely tried to cram as much as we could into our ten days but I didn’t want to miss any of the spectacular sights in these six cities (see, it’s my phobia!).
 It’s true I felt pretty exhausted on our journey home but my soul felt full.